Ouxsoft/LHTML/docs/README.md

 ```

 ### Arguments Elements
+A dynamic element's attributes and child `<arg/>` MUST be picked up as arguments by the processor.
 Storing arguments in element attributes has its limits, as too much content can decrease readability.
 To accommodate for this limitation. arguments can be added as a children of the element using the `arg` element.

 #### Example
 In the following example, `block` features an argument named `min` set to a value of 0 and an argument `limit` set to a value of 1.